Black Pearl: Dead Man's Chest

 In Tortuga, Jack runs into Elizabeth and a drunk, washed-up James Norrington.
-Owing to her desire to find Will, Elizabeth is able to provide Jack with a heading to the dead man's chest, which is buried on Isla Cruces.
-With each desiring control of Jones for his own ends, a three-way sword fight ensues between Jack, Norrington and Will (who has escaped from the Dutchman with the help of his father).
+Owing to her desire to find Will, Elizabeth can provide Jack with a heading to the dead man's chest, which is buried on Isla Cruces.
+With each desiring control of Jones for his ends, a triple-threat sword fight ensues between Jack, Norrington, and Will (who has escaped from the Dutchman with the help of his father).
 After Jack manages to obtain the heart of Davy Jones from the chest (which is secretly stolen from him by Norrington), the Black Pearl is attacked by the Flying Dutchman.
-However, the Pearl is able to outrun the Dutchman owing to a favourable wind (the Pearl being faster with the wind).
+However, the Pearl can outrun the Dutchman owing to a favorable wind (the Pearl being faster with the wind).
 Davy Jones then unleashes the Kraken on the Pearl.
 Despite successfully fighting the Kraken off twice, the ship still sustains heavy damage and most of her crew are killed.
-Jack orders the surviving crew to abandon ship.
-After figuring out that the Kraken is only after Jack and not the Pearl, Elizabeth distracts Jack by kissing him, then chains him to the ship's mast and leaves him behind.
-Resigned to his fate, Jack bravely charges the maw of the Kraken, and the Pearl is dragged down to Davy Jones' Locker as the surviving crew watches.
-Mourning the loss of Sparrow, the crew return to Tia Dalma's shack.
+Jack orders the surviving crew to abandon the ship.
+After figuring out that the Kraken is only after Jack and not the Pearl, Elizabeth distracts Jack by suggesting she might let her kiss him, but he turns her down, unaware, until it is too late, that she has shackled him to the ship's mast.
+She leaves him to his fate, but not before being informed by Jack that she has abandoned her refined and noble upbringing and is, indeed, a pirate.
+Embracing his fate, Jack bravely charges the maw of the Kraken and the Pearl is dragged down to Davy Jones' Locker as the surviving crew watches.
+Mourning the loss of Sparrow, the crew returns to Tia Dalma's shack.
 There, Dalma asks them if they would "sail to the ends of the Earth and beyond, to fetch back 'witty Jack' and him precious Pearl".
-Gibbs, Pintel, Ragetti, Cotton's parrot (who speaks for both itself and its master), Elizabeth and Will all agree.
+Gibbs, Pintel, Ragetti, Cotton's parrot (who speaks for both itself and its master), Elizabeth, and Will all agree.
 Tia Dalma then announces their new captain, Hector Barbossa, who asks what's become of "his" ship.